gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 ## Then: Sweet in the Corral

 *La*, they were well and truly stewed.
-Their lookout made to bolt, but the guards---the real ones on the roof---were on their feet in an instant, their bows raised.
+Their lookout made to bolt, but the guards—the real ones on the roof—were on their feet in an instant, their bows raised.
 The Karabandi, Ishad, dropped not his knife until they put an arrow in the ground at his feet.
-I smiled at him, though I do not know if he recognized it for such---most humans are not as good at understanding the expressions of animals as they think.
+I smiled at him, though I do not know if he recognized it for such—most humans are not as good at understanding the expressions of animals as they think.

 My name is Sweet.
-It is not a horse name---horses do not give themselves names.
+It is not a horse name—horses do not give themselves names.
 Cats do, the Gifted ones, or so they say.
 Of course, cats say all manner of things.
 I do not trust them, especially not the big ones.
 I find them to be shifty.